 What is a Ring-Tai?

-The Coorie toddler carrier is made from Oscha wrap fabric, and is designed to be used for children between 25lb and 45lb.
+The Coorie toddler carrier is made from Oscha wrap fabric, and is designed to be used for children between up to 45lb.

 The Coorie Ring-Tai

 Oscha use their Highland pleating technique in their ring sling shoulders and have used a similar fold with the Coorie waistband.
 It is very intricately designed and sewn from a full width of wrap fabric that has been pleated and then secured into place.
 This folding provides a high degree of mouldability and support without the need for foam padding in the central part of the waistband that attaches to the main back panel.